powsybl/.github/docs/start/gettingstarted.md

 java.md
 python.md
+julia.md
 itools.md

 ```

 Multiple ways of using PowSyBl are available to accommodate different needs.
 You can use PowSyBl in Java, in Python with
-PyPowSyBl, or through the command line with Itools.
+PyPowSyBl, or through the command line with itools.

 Besides the functional documentation, there are other resources to get you started with PowSyBl.